 In the Medical Assisting Program, required Major Courses (courses with MED prefix) require a grade of “C” or higher to complete the program.

 Graduates of CAAHEP-accredited medical assisting programs may be eligible to sit for the American Association of Medical Assistants’ Certification Examination to become Certified Medical Assistants.
 Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.

-- All Medical Assisting applicants must attend an Allied Health Information session prior to being considered for admission and declare Medical Assisting at the program of study.
+- Current application for admission: All Medical Assisting applicants must attend a Health Sciences Information session prior to being considered for admission and declaring Medical Assisting as their program of study

 - Official high school transcript or GED